 The human voice is nothing other than a miraculous instrument, however unlike the replaceability of a misused piano, guitar, or drumkit, we only get one voice!
 To ensure it functions optimally, please read the following article.

 For any further questions you are welcome to email us at [email protected].

 Why is hydration so important?

-Hydration is vital for safeguarding and maintaining a healthy voice.
-During phonation (when we hum, speak, or sing), the vocal folds vibrate to generating sound.
+Hydration is vital to safeguard and maintain a healthy voice.
+During phonation (when we hum, speak, or sing), the vocal folds vibrate generating sound.
 Well lubricated vocal folds is paramount to ensuring that the vocal folds are vibrating with the least amount of friction.

 When our voices are dehydrated, the epithelium (outermost layer of the vocal folds) loses a portion of it’s elasticity and becomes more susceptible to trauma.
 The layer beneath the epithelium (the superficial lamina propria), responsible for the vibratory action of the vocal folds, relies heavily on hydration in order to function optimally.

 How Far in Advance Do I Need to Drink Water?